Love, Nava & Andy

 - Mead (Toast) Ceremony

 Devotional Ceremonies is an occasion for people to enrich and honour each other's lives.
 It's not a destination, rather an opportunity for each person to find the strength to live his or her life, together, with courage and commitment.
 It is an act of devotion that pledges loyalty to the other for an indefinite period of time and can serve the same purpose as an oath, if an oath is objectionable because of religious or ethical grounds.
-A commitment ceremony becomes a legal rite only when a marriage license is endorsed.
+A devotional/commitment ceremony becomes a legal right only when a marriage license is endorsed.

 A rehearsal is often encouraged.